 Can you tell I love them?
 Oh yes I do, and I know you will, too!

-As with all yeast doughs, I never use the flour amount called for in the recipe as a hard fast rule (unless a weight measure is given and then I pull out my kitchen scale).
+Note: As with all yeast doughs, I never use the flour amount called for in the recipe as a hard fast rule (unless a weight measure is given and then I pull out my kitchen scale).
 Because humidity, temperature, altitude and a multitude of other factors can impact how much flour you need in your yeast doughs, I always judge when to quit adding flour by the texture and look and feel of the dough rather than how much flour I’ve added compared to the recipe.
 This tutorial on yeast may help identify how a perfectly floured dough should be.
-Also, here's a short video on how to shape the rolls.
+Also, here's a video tutorial on how to shape the rolls.
 Lastly, I often use whole wheat flour for all or part of the white flour in this recipe with great results.
 The finished bread is slightly darker in color and perhaps a bit more dense, but because we are used to the taste/texture of whole wheat breads, we hardly notice.
 If using whole wheat flour for part of the flour amount, add a few minutes to the kneading time to help develop the gluten and as always, take care not to overflour.
 Most often, I use 3 parts whole wheat flour to 1 part white flour or just throw 100% whole wheat (finely ground white wheat flour) in there.
 If you are just starting out using whole wheat, I'd suggest using half wheat/half all-purpose and experimenting from there.

 - 1 1/2 cups warm water

 - 3/4 tablespoon instant yeast (or 1 tablespoon active dry yeast)

 - 2 tablespoons granulated sugar

 - 1 teaspoon salt

 - 4 cups all-purpose flour, give or take a few tablespoons (see note)